iizukanao/minimal-trie/README.md

 ## Preparation

-Prepare the trie data before you go into your embedded system.
+Prepare the trie data on a UNIX-like system.

 ### Define a trie with regular expressions